dantonnoriega/PubPol590-Sp15/Workshop 1/01_intro_to_git.md

 ```

-## Create A Local Repository And Push A Simple Text File
+## Create a Local Repository and Push a Simple Text File
 We are now going to put everything together and make a local repository.
 We will then make a matching online repository and "push" a simple text file to it.

-#### Create A Local Repository
+#### 1. Create a Local Repository
-1. Create a new folder on your computer that will house all your repositories.
+Create a new folder on your computer that will house all your repositories.
 Name it something logical like "GitHub" or "Repositories".
 Let's assume you name it "GitHub".
 Next, go inside the folder and create another folder called "PubPol590".
 You can do this manually or using the Unix Command Line in the Terminal (Mac) or Git Bash (PC).
 In Unix command line, it would look something like this:
     ```
     $ cd ~                      # change to home directory
     $ mkdir GitHub              # create directory "GitHub"